Deriving The Bekenstein-Hawking entropy by Statistical Mechanics and Quantization of Non-Commuting Space: Conclusion

 \section{Conclusion}

 Studying the black hole thermodynamics and finding the origin of the black hole entropy is one of the most popular topics in the current era.
 The purpose of this paper is to present a very simple and efficient method for deriving The Bekenstein-Hawking entropy.
-And we showed that by maximizing the entropy of two-dimensional space, can reach the Bekenstein-Hawking entropy.
-On the other hand, our calculations show that the excitation of space quanta at the microscopic scale causes gravity at the macroscopic scale and so, gravity is a quantum mechanics phenomenon.
-Summarizing, the above calculations show that issues such as the origin of the black hole entropy and the cause of space-time bending have the same origin.
+And we showed that by maximizing the entropy of two-dimensional space, one can reach to the Bekenstein-Hawking entropy.
+On the other hand, our calculations showed that the excitation of space quanta at the microscopic scale causes gravity at the macroscopic scale, and so gravity is a quantum mechanical phenomenon.
+Summarizing, the above calculations showed that issues such as the origin of the black hole entropy and the cause of space-time bending have the same origin.